Eddie in his hospital bed surrounded by toys

 Nine-year-old Eddie was standing in the lunch line one day and experienced a seizure lasting four minutes.
 He was rushed to the hospital and transferred to Children’s.
 Tests showed that Eddie had had a stroke at some point and was diagnosed with Epilepsy.

-Eddie in the hospital bed with his head bandaged“He was a perfectly healthy boy up till this time.
+“He was a perfectly healthy boy up till this time.
 So, this was scary and confusing.
 We didn’t know what it meant, and neither did Eddie,” recalls Taylor, Vice President Assistant, Region 4 at America’s Car-Mart.

 From age 9 to 17, Eddie experienced massive seizures and was care flighted to Children’s twice.
 He failed many medications and continued to have seizures, causing him to stop breathing.
-During these years he was hospitalized multiple times where he was taken off medication and sleep-deprived to induce seizures.
+During these years, he was hospitalized multiple times, where he was taken off medication and sleep-deprived to induce seizures.

-These were weeklong stays where the doctors did video EEG’s.
+These were weeklong stays where the doctors did video EEGs.
 The doctors said Eddie was a suitable candidate for surgery.
-Electrodes were placed on the surface of his brain to induce seizures so doctors could see the location of Eddie’s speech, vision and motor skills, so as not to cut in those areas.
+Electrodes were placed on the surface of his brain to induce seizures so doctors could see the location of Eddie’s speech, vision, and motor skills, so as not to cut in those areas.
 After the surgeries, the doctors removed the electrodes and resected the stroke from the brain.
 In total, Eddie had three brain surgeries.

 “It was horrific,” remarks Taylor.
 “After one surgery, they had to leave him open with cords and cables coming out of his head.
 Then they had to induce seizures.
 It was a nightmare to watch,” remarks Taylor, while adding that Eddie unknowingly pulled out the cords during a violent seizure.